The Complete Guide to Auto Repair Shop Marketing

 Posting photos of your business and staff will give viewers a look into your company culture and inspire them to hire you — if they like what they see.

 Posting before and after photos of certain auto projects is a great option, too.
-It allows Instagram users to imagine what their car might look like after you make repairs.
+It allows Instagram users to imagine what their car might look like after you makes repairs.

 Most of us are aware that YouTube specializes in video content — you typically don’t visit this platform to read text content.

 YouTube is a great outlet to post videos of technicians in action making auto repairs or explaining tips on car maintenance, cleaning and more.
 How-to videos are great for ideas and lessons that are most easily explained via video.